“I need more site traffic!” is the thought you had when you saw the title of this post. Am I right?

 Before making the switch, we got a grade F and G for site speed and after, we got a C!

 Two years ago we got a grade F, so I purchased the Genesis Framework which made us faster.

 I’m so happy now.
 And I hope that the users will be happy too.

 The reason the site is so much faster now is that I’m not using a shared hosting option.

 My previous host claimed they had high uptime, but if that was true, I was experiencing their entire year’s worth of downtime every single week.
 Guaranteed it went down for 30 minutes a night.
 That’s why I made the move and then recently upgraded my account.

 I highly recommend these guys.
 The best bit is, they will install WordPress for you OR migrate your site from a free platform over to their hosting for free.
-Check out the video tutorial: How To Start A Blog The Easiest Way Possible and get your free ‘Starting A Blog’ checklist and planner.
+Check out the video tutorial: How To Start A Blog The Easiest Way Possible and get your free ‘Starting A Blog’ planner.

 You can use Google’s PageSpeed Insights to check the speed of your website as a slow blog can really affect your Google ranking and over all site traffic!

 Are you ready to implement any of these tips on your site?
 I’m going to turn this into free Video training for the gorgeous gals in the Facebook Group, so click to join!